 What’s a dental implant?

-A dental implant is an artificial tooth root, typically a titanium screw, that is placed into your jaw bone to hold a replacement tooth or a bridge or denture to restore multiple missing teeth.
+A dental implant is an artificial tooth root, typically a titanium appliance, that is placed into your jaw bone to hold a replacement tooth or a bridge or denture to restore multiple missing teeth.
 Over the course of several months after it is inserted into the jaw, the implant fuses with the bone.
 That root then secures the prosthetic crown, or multiple implants can be used to anchor an entire upper or lower denture.
 The dental implant offers longevity and stability that is unparalleled by other tooth replacement devices.

 Who should consider a dental implant?